onefoursix/kill-long-running-impala-queries/README.md

 The second argument <code>KILL</code> is optional.
 Without this argument, a list of queries that are identified as running too long will be printed to the console, but no queries will be killed.
-If the argument <code>KILL</code> is provided, a cancel command will be issued for each query identified as running tool long.
+If the argument <code>KILL</code> is provided, a cancel command will be issued for each query identified as running too long.
 See [here](http://www.cloudera.com/content/www/en-us/documentation/enterprise/latest/topics/cm_dg_impala_queries.html) for info on cancelling Impala queries.

 CM versions <= 5.4 require Full Administrator role to cancel Impala queries